-Compared to other donors (governments, international agencies, international NGOs and private foundations) in this space, Small Foundation is small, in terms of staff and capital.
-However, Small Foundation believes it can maximise its impact on extreme poverty by being flexible, innovative and risk-seeking in how it operates.
-Small Foundation believes that operating in this way enables it to fill critical gaps left by other donors and increases its chances of catalysing the innovation required to deliver the needed impact on poverty.
+Compared to other donors (governments, international agencies, international NGOs and private foundations) Small Foundation is small, in terms of staff and capital.
+However, Small Foundation believes it can maximise its impact on extreme poverty by being flexible, innovative and risk seeking in how it operates, potentially filling critical gaps left by other donors and increasing its chances of catalysing the innovation required to deliver the needed impact on poverty.